ebehii/starter-academic/content/authors/admin/_index.md

 I am a PhD candidate in economics at Vanderbilt University.
 I study inter-firm networks and their impact on economic growth through firm productivity and international trade.

+I will join the Federal Reserve Bank of Boston as a Research Economist in July 2021, and the Entrepreneurial Management Unit at Harvard Business School as an Assistant Professor in July 2022.

 [Job Market Paper](/files/Iyoha_JMP_WP_latest.pdf)